SQream/sqream_docs/guides/operations/information_for_support.rst

 Reproduce
 --------------

-To debug most issues, we need to reproduce the problem.
-Some problems are repeatable, and can be repdroduced even without accessing the problematic database.
+If we are able to easily reproduce your issue in our testing lab, this greatly improves the speed at which we can fix it.

 Reproducing an issue consists of understanding: